Gmail's new compose and reply experience

 - More options: Click this menu to see other tools such as spell check, plain text format, print, adding labels, and including original attachments.

 - Window size: To compose in a full-screen window, click expand in the upper right corner of the compose window.
 To use full-screen by default, click More options and choose Default to full-screen.
-Learn more about other size options for the compose window.
+To pop out the compose window, hold the Shift key while clicking expand in the upper right corner of the compose window.

 - Saving: Gmail automatically saves your drafts while you’re writing, so we've removed the "Save now" button (but you can verify that it’s saved if you see the word, "Saved" next to the Discard button).
 Your draft will also be automatically saved when you close the compose window.